FriendsOfSymfony/FOSRestBundle/UPGRADING.md

 ### upgrading from 0.9.0

  * the view response listener is now disabled by default.
 See [enable view listener](https://github.com/FriendsOfSymfony/FOSRestBundle/blob/master/Resources/doc/3-listener-support.md#view-response-listener) for how to enable it.
+ * JMSSerializerBundle is now an optional dependency and therefore needs to be added explicitly

 ### upgrading from 0.7.0